Harrison1/unrealcpp-com/src/pages/blog/post-30-rotate-actor-around-player.md

 ---
 **Github Link: [https://github.com/Harrison1/unrealcpp/tree/master/RotateActorAroundPlayer](https://github.com/Harrison1/unrealcpp/tree/master/RotateActorAroundPlayer)**

 *For this tutorial we are using the standard first person C++ template with starter content.
-If you don't know how to add a new actor class to your project, please visit the [Add C++ Actor Class](/add-actor-class) post.*
+If you don't know how to add a new actor class to your project, please visit the [Add C++ Actor Class](/add-actor-class) post.
+The video tutorial sets the location and rotation, but the process is the same*

 In this tutorial we will be rotating an actor around the player.
 Start by creating a new `C++` actor class and call it **RotateActorAroundPlayer**.
 In the header file we'll create two `float` variables and two `FVector` variables and make them `EditAnywhere` so we can edit them later on inside the editor.
 Below is the final header file code.